Responsibilities of the supervisor

 - The supervisor should comply with the attendance monitoring requiremnts of the department/University and notify their department at an early stage if a student's attendance gives cause for concern.

 - Written or electronic records of supervisory sessions should be kept by both the student and supervisor.

 - Both the supervisor and student should keep any relevant or significant correspondence, including emails, that relate to the student's degree (this is especially relevant to students registered on the Remote Location programme who are effectively studying via distance learning).

 - The student and supervisor must have an agreed procedure for dealing with urgent problems (e.g. by telephone, e-mail and/or the arrangement of additional meetings at short notice).

 - The supervisor should, in discussion with the student, establish and maintain a satisfactory timetable for the research, including the necessary completion dates for each stage, so that the thesis may be submitted within the scheduled time.
 This planning should take into account the requirements of the relevant funding body in relation, for example, to upgrading and submission.

 - The supervisor should arrange, as appropriate, (in many departments it is a requirement) for the student to present work to staff or graduate seminars and should take an active part in introducing the student to meetings of learned societies and to other researchers in the field.
-The supervisor should provide advice on writing up the research, or parts of it, for publication.
+The supervisor should provide advice, where appropriate, on publication of any of the research.

 - The supervisor should advise the student well in advance of any planned periods of absence from the University.
 If the period of absence is significant (more than the length of time between supervisory meetings), the supervisor should ensure that appropriate arrangements for alternative supervision are made and that the student is informed of them.